liufeng2317/ADFWI/docs/version-plans/bv1.2/78-marmousi2-notebook-settings-check.md

 ## Next Step

-Design the next NPU baseline as a compromise between the full notebook and the tiny smoke, for example 5-10 shots and 1000-1500 samples with Adam `lr=10`, waveform normalization, and checkpointing enabled.
-Use that to decide whether a 100-iteration baseline is informative enough before running it.
+Design the next NPU baseline around full-length waveforms.
+A follow-up synthetic-true observation check showed that the 300-sample window is not representative, while 3000 samples with current-code true-model observations does produce stable loss decrease.